 About America Reads

-America Reads is a national program that started in 1996 by the Clinton Administration with the goal of ensuring all children can read independently by third grade.
-Congress approved Federal Work Study funding to support achieving this initiate.
-Since the program's original conception, the scope has spread to include fostering student's mathematical proficiency and now tutors students through 8th grade.
+America Reads is a national program started in 1996 by the Clinton Administration with the goal of ensuring that all children can read independently by third grade.
+In 1997, Congress approved Federal Work-Study funding to support this initiative.
+The program's scope has since expanded to include fostering student's mathematical proficiency and now includes students through eighth grade.

-America Reads tutors earn $14.00 per hour for the 2021-2022 year and can work up to 10 hours per week.
-Students can also be paid up to 30 minutes travel time each day they tutor.
+America Reads tutors earn $14.25 per hour for the 2022-2023 academic year and can work up to 20 hours per week inclusive of up to 30 minutes of travel time (e.g bike, public transit , etc.) each day they tutor.
 Students must commit to at least two quarters of participation.
-All participating sites are located 1.5 - 3 miles from campus.
-There are presently 11 partner locations throughout Evanston.
-Click here to view public transportation information to sites.